 17- Another Duck House Plan With Reclaimed Wood

-Of all the duck house ideas, the best are those that utilize scrap material.
+Of all the duck house like this one by needlesandnailsblog the best are those that utilize scrap material.
 This idea also used wood pallet and other reclaimed wood to make a sturdy, safe house for ducks.
-Detail Instructions at needlesandnailsblog

 18- Large Duck House Plans